MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 Additional information about roles and access:

-* For more information about roles in Workplace Analytics, see [User roles](../use/user-roles.md).
+* For more information about roles in Workplace Analytics, see [User roles in Workplace Analytics](../use/user-roles.md).

-* For more information about assigning roles, see [Assign roles to Viva Insights admins and analysts](../setup/set-up-workplace-analytics.md#setup-steps).
+* For more information about assigning roles, see [Assign roles to Workplace Analytics admins and analysts](../setup/set-up-workplace-analytics.md#setup-steps).

 ### Plan implementation